 where $B(\cdot)$ is one-dimensional Brownian motion and $\E_x$ denotes expectations with respect to its law, when starting from location $x\in\R$.
 We may assume that the initial condition to \eqref{SHE} is a delta function, in order to obtain its fundamental solution.
 More precisely, we assume that $f(x)=\delta_0(x)$ and then making the time change $s\mapsto t-s$ in \eqref{FK} and using the time reversal invariance of the Brownian Bridge, \eqref{FK} has the same distribution as

-Attempting to repeat the same argument back to the case of white noise $\dot W$ falls into the problem of giving a meaning to the quantity $\exp\big(\int_0^t \dot W(t-s,B(s)) \dd s\big)$, as it amounts to integrating the white noise field which takes values $\pm \infty$.
-It turns out that this can be done in dimension one by first molifying spatially the noise and applying a variation of the Feynman-Kac formula suitable for white-in-time potential and then removing the molification.
+Attempting to repeat the same argument back in the case of white noise $\dot W$, instead of a smooth potential $V$, runs into the problem of giving a meaning to the quantity $\exp\big(\int_0^t \dot W(t-s,B(s)) \dd s\big)$, as it amounts to integrating the white noise field which takes values $\pm \infty$.
+It turns out that this can be done in dimension one by first mollifying spatially the noise and applying a variation of the Feynman-Kac formula suitable for white-in-time potential and then removing the mollification.
 This was done by Bertini-Cancrini in \cite{BC95}.
-However, motivated by \eqref{FK} one may also be led to study a discrete, lattice analogue where \begin{itemize} \item[ (i)] the space-time white noise $\big(\dot W(t,x)\big)_{t>0,x\in \bbR}$ is replaced by a family of independent, identically distributed (i.i.d.) variables $(\go(n,x))_{n\in\bbN, x\in \bbZ}$, \item[ (ii)] Brownian motion $(B(t))_{t>0}$ is replaced by its discrete analogue, which is a simple, symmetric random walk $(S_n)_{n\geq 1}$ , \item[ (iii) ] integration is replaced by summation. \end{itemize} Making these replacements \eqref{FKd} is replaced by
+However, motivated by \eqref{FK}, one may also be led to study a discrete, lattice analogue where \begin{itemize} \item[ (i)] the space-time white noise $\big(\dot W(t,x)\big)_{t>0,x\in \bbR}$ is replaced by a family of independent, identically distributed (i.i.d.) variables $(\go(n,x))_{n\in\bbN, x\in \bbZ}$, \item[ (ii)] Brownian motion $(B(t))_{t>0}$ is replaced by its discrete analogue, which is a simple, symmetric random walk $(S_n)_{n\geq 1}$ , \item[ (iii) ] integration is replaced by summation. \end{itemize} Making these replacements, \eqref{FKd} is replaced by

 This is the {\it point-to-point partition function} of the model of {\it Directed Polymer in Random Medium}, where we have also included an {\it inverse temperature} parameter $\beta$, which tunes the strength of the disorder ($\beta=\infty$ will amount to what we have called ``zero temperature''; we will come back to this in a subsequent paragraph).
 Notice that, contrary to \eqref{FKd}, \eqref{DPRMp2p} is perfectly defined and one expects that its large time asymptotics should agree with \eqref{GUEasy}.
 This means that the asymptotic behaviour